ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2023-09-12-Hash-Table.md

 - **Memory Overhead**: Each entry requires additional memory for pointers in the linked lists or trees.
 - **Cache Performance**: Chaining can lead to poor cache performance due to non-contiguous memory storage of the entries.
+- **Not Suitable for Serialisation**: The Chaining method contains pointers, which are not as easy to serialise.

 <br>